TUDelft-MUDE/TUDelft-MUDE.github.io/book/exams.md

 - Some questions or portions of questions may make reference to topics that have not been covered in the current academic year.
 For example, ‘W-test’ in sensing and observation theory was not covered, so you may exclude this topic for your studies.
 - Previous time series questions looked at ARMA: this is not part of this year's exam (specifically MA = moving average; AR = autoregressive is part of the exam!).
 In addition, the Partial ACF (PACF) may appear on previous exams in 2022-2023, but is not required this year.
 - Extreme value analysis was covered in a reduced form and has been expanded since 2023-2024.
+- The coding questions are not covered of this year's exam

 The old exams:
 - 2022-2023 Q2 resit: [`.pdf`](https://archive.mude.citg.tudelft.nl/2024/files/Exams/22_Q2_resit.pdf) and [`.html`](https://archive.mude.citg.tudelft.nl/2024/files/Exams/22_Q2_resit.html)